Last Updated on June 20, 2026 by Daniel Globe

 Nearby Scenic Trails

-When you step off the pier and head inland, a network of scenic trails unfurls—each offering a different taste of the Central Coast, from cliff-top ocean vistas to dune-swept adventures and shaded butterfly groves.
-You can stretch your legs across Pismo Preserve’s 11+ miles, where ridgelines frame endless sea views and deer or raptors often cross your path.
-For a gentle, continuous route, pedal or walk the Bob Jones Trail as it threads mountains to Avila Beach through eucalyptus and creekside shade.
+For a gentle, continuous route, pedal or walk the Bob Jones Trail as it threads from the mountains to Avila Beach through eucalyptus and creekside shade.
 If you crave grit and speed, Oceano Dunes lets you test off-roading skills or hike among towering sand waves.
-Visit Monarch Butterfly Grove (Oct–Feb) for a miraculous cluster display, and wander Dinosaur Caves Park for bluffside peace and playful family stops.
+Visit the Monarch Butterfly Grove from October through February for a striking cluster display, and wander Dinosaur Caves Park for bluffside peace and playful family stops.

-Outdoor Adventures: Hiking, Dunes, and Water Sports
+hiking-dunes-and-water-sports”>Outdoor Adventures: Hiking, Dunes, and Water Sports

-When you head to the Oceano Dunes, respect dune driving etiquette—stick to designated routes, watch for wildlife, and keep speeds safe to protect fragile habitats.
+When you head to the Oceano Dunes, respect dune driving etiquette: stick to designated routes, watch for wildlife, and keep speeds safe to protect fragile habitats.
 For quieter pursuits, rent a sea kayak from Pismo or Avila and paddle toward the sculpted sea caves and arches, watching for seals and tide-dependent access.
 Pair a coastal hike or bike on the Bob Jones Trail with a paddle or dune outing to make the most of the rugged shoreline.

 Dune Driving Etiquette